wdi-sg/project-1/README.md

 - Chin Tong, who navigated me through the labyrinth of Github.
 - Speed, who rightly pointed out that the game title was not truly centered due to my poor use of CSS letter-spacing.
 - Jie Hao, my in-house Python guide, who sat with me as I read through the code of Ink Spill, a Python implementation of this game.
-- Christabel, for identifying a glaring bug on mobile phone but most importantly, for her understanding, patience and support.
+- Christabel, for identifying a glaring bug on mobile phone and proofreading this `README.md`, but most importantly, for her understanding, patience and support.

 I also have benefited tremendously from the following online resources in the course of making this game: